termsurf/base-book/text/packages.md

 If there are more than 256 downloads, it can't be deleted without reaching out to support at meet@term.surf.

-On publish to base.link, once the package hits the server and streams the upload to google cloud, it generates the hash and saves the `base.link`.
+On publish to base.note, once the package hits the server and streams the upload to google cloud, it generates the hash and saves the `base.note`.

 ```js
 // open file stream